TheJambo/awesome-testing/README.md

 - [Testers Rage Playlist](https://play.spotify.com/user/sanchezni/playlist/5yzT0HrymwEeO8ckqgkPiW) - A collaborative playlist from testers for when the red mist descends.
 - [Software Testing Conferences](http://testingconferences.org/) - A list of software testing conferences and workshops.
 - [Software Testing Interview Tool](https://github.com/TheJambo/ToDoInterviewTest) - A very buggy To Do List to facilitate face to face interviews.
+- [False Green](https://github.com/massimiliano1991/false-green) - Six real incidents where an automated check reported success while measuring nothing, each with the code that caused it, what it cost and the fix.

 ## Contributing
 See the *Awesome Testing* [contribution guide](CONTRIBUTING.md) for details on how to contribute.